kiquetal/iximuz-labs/Readme.md

     **Pain Points:** The lab highlights the complexity and manual effort required to configure these networks using `iproute2` commands.
 Managing namespaces, veth pairs, bridge settings, and VLAN configurations can be error-prone and difficult to scale without significant automation.

 *   **[Working with Containers](./labs/containers/notes.md):** This lab provides practical notes on managing container images using `ctr`.
 It covers essential commands for listing, importing, mounting, and tagging images.
 Additionally, it delves into troubleshooting common Kubernetes issues, such as investigating killed pods by inspecting `kubelet` logs and using `crictl` to examine container states.

+### Courses: How to install and Configure containerd on a linux Server

+- The containerd release archive includes only the essentials components:
+- ctr the command-line client
+- containerd the daemon itself
+- containerd-shim-runc-v2 an OCI container